Updated 14th December 2024

 50g 2oz) *mixed peel, finely chopped

-If you prefer you can simply use 850g ready mixed, dried fruit and add 75g of glacé cherries if they’re not in there already.
+If you prefer you can simply use 850g mixed dried fruit and peel, and add 75g of glacé cherries – if not in there already.
 The recipe will work with any ratio of dried fruit, providing the total weight is the same, so pick out your favourite things!

 For the cake